-Bond Market is a market place where purchasing and selling of debt securities like bonds, takes place.
+Bond Market is a marketplace where purchasing and selling of debt securities like bonds takes place.
 It is one of the major sources of finance for both government and corporates.
 These bonds carry fixed interest payments and also have a fixed maturity date.
-Bond Market is a platform for raising funds from the general public at a large.
+A bond market is a platform for raising funds from the general public at large.
 It is like lending by the investors to the Companies, Central Government, and Municipalities in exchange for fixed interest incomes.
 Only companies can issue Equity Shares, while both the government and companies can issue bonds to the public at large.
-There are many other names for this market like Fixed-Income Securities Market, Debt Market, and Credit Market.
+There are many other names for this market, like Fixed-Income Securities Market, Debt Market, and Credit Market.

 Who Issues Bonds?